mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 - setVersion: absent or an integer.
 - electionId: absent, null, or an ObjectId.
 - localLogicalSessionTimeoutMinutes: absent, null, or an integer.
+- minWireVersion: absent or an integer.
+- maxWireVersion: absent or an integer.

 Use as unittests
 ----------------